Is Juneteenth a Paid Holiday? Should Your Business Offer It?

 In some states, employees can take Juneteenth off as a personal holiday, allowing them to choose it as one of their designated personal holidays rather than it being one of the standard paid holidays.

-How to Recognize Juneteenth as a New Paid Holiday
+How to Recognize Juneteenth as a New Federal Holiday

-If you have reviewed your organizational needs and determined you are able to add Juneteenth to the list of paid holidays for your employees, do the following:
+If you have reviewed your organizational needs and determined you are able to add Juneteenth to the list of paid holidays for your employees, consider doing the following:

 If you do not currently have a holiday policy in place, create one with the following: